 02. The challenge of finding something that would work was not easy.
 Two years after the portacabins left that architect Iain MacLeod, who co-founded “The Bothy Project’ with his schoolfriend Bobby Niven, had a potential answer to a challenging list of criteria that work for the Shiants.
 The pair had produced a concept for bothies that were quaint, practical, fit with the general feel of the island and importantly could be built on a remote island.
 Their business, already a national media story, was to build bothies on the mainland and then assemble them on-site in less than a week.Both artist bothies will have a double bed; with room for two extra beds under the gable.
 It is ideal for a family or group of friends.
 They are spacious and yet do not dominate.
 Soft and yet robust.
 With new sleeping bothies for visitors in place it would also mean that we could modify the existing bothy to turn the bothy into one large room by knocking through the central wall.
 In keeping with its old traditions will retain all of its existing charm, but be a more practical day and evening use where large groups can organise and plan by day and enjoy glasses of wine and dinner parties by evening.
 The other new addition will be a new porch; to throw wet hats and boots into without letting a draft into the bothy.
 New windows on the north and south side will make the place lighter

-The Crowfunder will be live from May 1st until May 22nd to raise £100,000 for the full end to end project to improve the existing bothy and to build the new ones.
+The Crowdfunder went live from May 1st until May 22nd to raise £100,000 (stretch) for the full end to end project to improve the existing bothy and to build the new ones.
 Monies raised from the campaign will be exchanges for gifts ranging from t-shirts to week long stays on the island.

-If you would like to keep updated on the launch of the campaign and stay in the new bothies they will be open for pledges and please register your interest below.
+If you would like to keep updated on the launch of the campaign and stay in the new bothies please register your interest below.